IR camera series PYROVIEW made by German specialist DIAS Infrared

 Temperatures of versatile materials can be measured with our PYROVIEW infrared camera

-The PYROVIEW infrared camera can measure without contact temperatures in the range from –20 °C to 3000 °C and create thermal images.
+The PYROVIEW infrared camera can measure contactless temperatures in the range from –20 °C to 3000 °C and create thermal images.
 Here is an overview:

 |Material||Temperature range||Spectral range||Example|